arborchurch/arbor-web/site/content/ministry-partners/index.md

 Anyone who is experiencing food insecurity is invited to become a client for as long as they need.
 We provide quality food including dairy, baked goods, produce, meat and vegetables.
 Clients are treated with respect and care by volunteers who are equipped to pray for them if desired.

-Laura Donelson is serving as the Arbor liason with the Storehouse, and is coordinating teams to serve.
+<a href="mailto:lauradonelson@gmail.com">Laura Donelson</a> is serving as the Arbor liaison with the Storehouse, and is coordinating teams to serve.
 Email her for details, or look for upcoming Arbor/Storehouse dates on our Church Center App.

 <div class="event-details">
 <a class="button" href="https://www.woodinvillestorehouse.org/getinvolved">learn more</a>